 1. A volunteer operates in a position of trust.
 Personal information about students or employees must be kept confidential.
-Once anyone begins to work in a school setting, he/she becomes privy to knowledge about children's behavior patterns, academic ability, emotional maturity, relationships with others, etc. In some cases, information of this nature is imparted so that the volunteer might work more effectively with the child.
+Once anyone begins to work in a school setting, he/she becomes privy to knowledge about children's behavior patterns, academic ability, emotional maturity, relationships with others, and more.
+In some cases, information of this nature is imparted so that the volunteer might work more effectively with the child.
 In other cases, it is simply acquired in the course of frequent contact in the school.
+Children's actions, responses, progress or problems at school are not for sharing in the community.

-- Children's actions, responses, progress or problems at school are not for sharing in the community. - 2.
-Conversations between parents, teachers, and students in the school are confidential.
+- 2. Conversations between parents, teachers, and students in the school are confidential.
 Refrain from discussing these outside the school.
 Refer any concerns to the Teachers and/or administration. - 3.
 Also, volunteers are in a position to learn more about staff members than would typically be known from their "public image."
-One also forms personal opinions about the professional competency of the individual teachers and principals.
+One also forms personal opinions about the professional competency of the individual teachers and Head of Schoolss.
 Similarly, care must be taken not to make comments harmful to any professional or other volunteer's reputation. - 4.
-If problems develop, the line of communication regarding a situation in the school is always first with the staff member concerned and then, if necessary, with the principal. - 5.
-A volunteer has every right to expect that his or her participation will be treated with the same confidentiality and respect - 6.
-Prior to volunteering at OMNI International School you must have reviewed this Volunteers Handbook and sign the Confidentiality Agreement found in the back
+If problems develop, the line of communication regarding a situation in the school is always first with the staff member concerned and then, if necessary, with the Head of School. - 5.
+A volunteer has every right to expect that his or her participation will be treated with the same confidentiality and respect. - 6.
+Prior to volunteering at OMNI International School you must have reviewed this Volunteers Handbook and sign the Confidentiality Agreement found in the back.
+Additionally a background check must be submitted.